pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 #### [[Regions/Sinnoh]]
 Sinnoh is the fourth region and 107 unique Pokémon are waiting to be caught.
 The player will encounter some Pokémon that only evolve when they are in a certain area.
 One should pay attention to the hints from the local people.

-A safari zone is once again available in Sinnoh named [[Towns/Great Marsh]] which offers unique Pokemon.
+A safari zone is once again available in Sinnoh named [[Towns/Great Marsh]] which offers unique Pokémon.

 **Non-native Pokémon retain 40% damage
 Breeding Queue in the hatchery: 16